A car crosses a seaside gorge on an arch bridge.

-If you’ve chosen Italy as your next travel destination and plan on driving there, make sure you prepare ahead of time.
-Read on to get an overview of the rules and documentation required when driving in Italy.
+If you’ve chosen Italy as your next travel destination and plan on driving there, make sure you prepare in advance.
+Read on to get an overview of the rules and documentation required when driving in Italy, plus tips on how to hire a car.

 Before you head off on your holiday or business trip in Italy by car, make sure you have examined all the rules and requirements.